 Alaris MNP/LNP Server: number portability solution

-Alaris MNP/LNP Server is designed to help carriers and service provides fit into country-wide Mobile and Local Number Portability environment.
+Alaris MNP/LNP Server is designed to help carriers and service providers fit into country-wide Mobile and Local Number Portability environment.

 The product allows voice carriers to get data about ported numbers from MNP/LNP/LRN service provider in real-time manner and to bridge the format of these data between the service provider's variant with the format and protocol of the carrier's switching equipment.